What is an Entrepreneur?

 Marc Ventresca, a professor at the Said Business School, prefers to think of entrepreneurs as system builders, who create value by mobilizing and connecting disparate worlds.

-Yoav Schwartz, co-founder of Uberflip, says an entrepreneur is a person who would choose growth over profit and are utterly optimistic.
+Yoav Schwartz, the co-founder of Uberflip, says an entrepreneur is a person who would choose growth over profit and are utterly optimistic.
 A successful entrepreneur strives to deliver great results through perseverance.

 Felix Thea, the owner of TrafficAndSales.com, believes that an entrepreneur is someone that can “sustainably serve an audience because they have a profitable business model”.